sararamaswamy/HW5-1/README.md

 Fork and clone this repository.
 Make edits to it as appropriate (see below), add, commit, and push them to your fork.

 * **For Part 1:** Submit to Canvas a link to your fork of this repository, with edits as directed in the code file.
 There are comments that say `TODO` throughout the files (fewer than in HW4!).
-You should fix up what those comments say to make the whole application run.
+You should fix up what those comments say to make the whole application run. done

 * **For Part 2:** This repository also includes a markdown file with questions.
 You should answer all of those questions in that file, and commit the answers to the repository.
 We'll see these within the link to your fork.

 * **For Part 2:** Also submit to canvas a file: An image (which you could use software to make, or draw on paper and scan/take a picture of it) demonstrating how data will flow through your application.
 See below for more instructions.
 Attach this to your Canvas submission.

 ## Instructions